chainflip-io/chainflip-backend/state-chain/README.md

 the following:

 -   This file configures several pallets to include in the runtime.
-Each pallet configuration is defined by a code block that begins with `impl $PALLET_NAME::Trait for Runtime`.
+Each pallet configuration is defined by a code block that begins with `impl $PALLET_NAME::Config for Runtime`.
 -   The pallets are composed into a single runtime by way of the [`construct_runtime!`](https://crates.parity.io/frame_support/macro.construct_runtime.html) macro, which is part of the core